denismurphy/common-architectural-patterns/README.md

 ## 🎓 Conclusion

-Various microservices architectural patterns can be used, each with unique strengths and weaknesses.
+Various architectural patterns can be used, each with unique strengths and weaknesses.
 The choice depends on project-specific requirements and constraints, often involving a combination of patterns.
 Carefully consider trade-offs and choose the best fit for your project needs.